A6hi5h3x/TSHP-Final/README.md

-Code for Stage 1 followed by Stage 2
+Stage 1 - for determining K for the dataset.
+Stage 2 - for dimensionality reduction and clustering